 The Peak Tram is very popular with tourists:

 A roundtrip ride costs 40 HK$ (about 5 US$) and the wait time is any where between 20 minutes to 2+ hours — longer on clear days, weekends and holidays.

 Since I went on a crystal clear Saturday morning, I chose to skip the long line and catch a cab from MTR Central Station.

 The Sky Terrace 428 is the highest viewing platform in Hong Kong offering a stunning 360-degree panoramic view.

-We chose to skip The Terrace and hike the Victoria Peak Circle Trail instead.
+I chose to skip The Terrace and hike the Victoria Peak Circle Trail instead.